-Quorum – A majority of the city council shall constitute a quorum but smaller number may meet and adjourn from time to time.
+Quorum – A majority of the city council shall constitute a quorum.
 The affirmative vote of a majority of the full council shall be necessary to adopt any motion, resolution, order or other vote, except as otherwise provided by the charter, or law.

-Rules of Procedure – The city council shall from time to time establish rules for its proceedings
+Rules of procedure – The city council shall establish rules for its proceedings, including the following:

 Regular meetings of the council shall be held at a time and place fixed by ordinance.

-Special meetings of the city council shall be held at the call of the mayor, as provided in Section 2-6 (b), on the call of the president of the city council, or on the call of any three or more members, by written notice delivered in hand or to the place of residence or business of each member at least forty-eight hours in advance of the time set, and which includes notice of the subjects to be acted upon.
+Special meetings of the city council shall be held at the call of the mayor, as provided in section 3-5, on the call of the president of the city council, or on the call of any three or more members, by written notice delivered via electronic mail at least 48 hours in advance of the time set, and which includes notice of the subjects to be acted upon.

-Except as may be otherwise authorized by law, all sessions of the city council, and any committee thereof, shall be open to the public and to the press.
+Except as may be otherwise authorized by law, all sessions of the city council, and any committee thereof, shall be open to the public.

-Every matter which comes before the city council shall be put to a vote, the result of which shall be recorded.
+Every issue which comes before the city council requiring planning or the selection of a course of action shall be put to a vote, the result of which shall be recorded.

 A full, accurate, up-to-date record of the proceedings of the city council shall be kept and shall be open to inspection by the public.
 It shall include a record of each roll call vote.